 Thrush.
 Thrush is a fungal infection of the mouth.
 It happens more often in people with diabetes because of high blood sugar in the saliva.
 Fungus thrives on sugar.

 Dry mouth.
-Dry mouth is often a symptom of undetected diabetes.
+Dry mouth is often a symptom of undiagnosed diabetes.
 It means the mouth doesn't have enough saliva to keep itself wet.
 Saliva helps digest food.
 It also helps prevent infection and tooth decay by controlling bacteria and fungi.
 Dry mouth can make tasting, chewing, and swallowing food difficult.
 It can also affect how you speak and cause mouth infections and tooth decay.

 Symptoms of dry mouth may include sticky, dry mouth, dry lips, sense of burning in the mouth, rough tongue, and mouth sores or infection.